puppetlabs/puppet-docs/lib/puppet_references/puppet/type_preamble.md

 ### Deprecated types

 The following types were deprecated with Puppet 6.0.0.
-They are included in modules, but are not updated.
+They are available in modules, but are not updated.
 If you need to use them, you must install the modules separately.

 - [`computer`](https://forge.puppet.com/puppetlabs/macdslocal_core)
 - [`interface`](https://forge.puppet.com/puppetlabs/cisco_ios)